Paget's Disease of Bone: What are the Causes, Symptoms & How It's Treated

 What Happens in Paget's Disease?

 Your bones are constantly changing throughout your life.
-Cells called osteoclasts break down old bone tissue, and cells called osteoblasts create new bones to replace it.[1]
+Cells called osteoclasts break down old bone tissue, and cells called osteoblasts create new bone tissue to replace it.[1]

 Flexoplex